Beating Claude Opus 4.5 at Kernel Generation with a 3B-Active RL Agent

 Benchmark results on 250 NKI kernel tasks

 We evaluate on NKIBench — 250 tasks at three levels: single operations (100), fused operations (100), and full model components (50).
-Baselines — Claude Opus 4.5, Kimi K2.5, and GLM-4.7 — all use the same agent scaffold with identical tools.
+We selected three frontier code-generation models as baselines based on their strong performance on SWE-bench and HumanEval: Claude Opus 4.5 (Anthropic), Kimi K2.5 (Moonshot AI), and GLM-4.7 (Zhipu AI).
+All baselines use the same agent scaffold with identical tools.

 NKI-Agent widens the gap at higher difficulty